 Also, your carrier (for example, FedEx) may be able to advise you on the standard that is applicable to them.
 In which case, this is the standard for you to test to.

-Sofeast provides in-house reliability testing on packages and products, including package drop tests.
-Visit this page to check our lab facilities and equipment.
+Sofeast provides in-house reliability testing on packages, prototypes, and products, including package drop tests.